Zequez/render-hydratable/README.md

 # Render Hydratable

-This is a work in progress and it's practially verbatim extracted from, a project I was doing, not really production-ready, and the API is very confusing, use at your own risk.
+This is a work in progress and it's practially verbatim extracted from a project I was doing, not really production-ready, and the API is very confusing, use at your own risk.
 It's also completely untested.